ghokun/blog/content/posts/macos-statusbar-application.md

         // Keeps window reference active, we need to use this when using NSHostingView hello.isReleasedWhenClosed = false

-        // Lets us use SwiftUI viws with AppKit hello.contentView = NSHostingView(rootView: HelloView())
+        // NSHostingView lets us use SwiftUI views with AppKit hello.contentView = NSHostingView(rootView: HelloView())

         // Center and bring forward